So, you have been working on your brand for some time now. Competitors know you. Consumers know you. Do you think that’s

 Links are the connection between your brand and the online world.
-Whether you’ve used a content curation tool to find trending articles or sharing industry news, it’s important that your links lead to reputable sites.
+Whether you’ve used content curation tools to find trending articles or are sharing industry news, it’s important that your links lead to reputable sites.

 Link to industry favorites when sharing curated content and use a custom link shortener for social media, so readers know what it is that they’re clicking through to.